clarkio/clarkio.github.io/src/pages/media.md

 ---
 layout: ../layouts/BaseLayout.astro
 title: 'Media'
-description: "Videos, podcasts and other media in which I've talked and/or presented something."
+description: "Videos, podcasts and other media in which clarkio has either created or had some involvement in."
-keywords: 'clarkio, media, videos, podcasts'
+keywords: 'clarkio, media, videos, podcasts, livestreams, articles, blogs, courses'
 ---

 # Media

-Here you can find some of the content I've either created or have been a part of.
+Here you can find some of the content I've either created or have been a part of that are available on other platforms/sites.

-### Live Stream
+### Live Streams

 - [Twitch Channel](https://twitch.tv/clarkio): Regular live coding sessions covering various projects dealing mostly with JavaScript, TypeScript and Node.js.
 - [Past Streams](https://twitch.tv/clarkio/videos): If you missed a stream you can catch the recordings that are saved on Twitch